 The boys are still talking about all the things they learned.
 One thing this post doesn't cover, because as it is, it's lengthy, is all the tidbits of interesting information our instructor taught us.
 Things like how and what wolves hunt for food, how the coyote has adapted years of challenges, how fast a bison can run, how a coyote catches prey, how cow elk watch their young and remain in herds to prevent depredation from predators, how pronghorns keep their young hidden, scentless and concealed in an effort to avoid predation, and so much more.

-I highly recommend Yellowstone Forever courses or tours.
+I highly recommend a guided tour or wildlife safari.
 There is no better way for visitors to get an up close and personal look at the various aspects of the world’s first national park.

 Sure, it's probably possible for a visitor to see all we did when we did without having a private tour, but it's highly unlikely.
 And, you'll miss out all the interpretation that definitely provided a lot of backstory to the animals and country we visited on our trip.